Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ssh username@login.lumi-supercomputer.eu  (FIXME)
 ```

-where you need to replace `username` with your own username.
+where you need to replace `username` with your own username, which you received via email during the registration.
 If you cannot get
 a connection at all, your IP number range might be blocked from login.
 Please contact Support.